cognitect-labs/test-runner/readme.md

   -h, --help              Display this help message
 ```

-All options may be repeated multiple times, for a logical OR effect.
-For example, the following
+All options may be repeated multiple times, for a logical OR
-invocation will run all tests in the `foo.bar` and `foo.baz` namespaces:
+effect.
+For example, the following invocation will run all tests in
+the `foo.bar` and `foo.baz` namespaces, in the `test` and `src`
+directories:

 ```
-clj -Cdev -Rdev -m net.vanderhart.test-runner -n foo.bar -n foo.baz
+clj -Cdev -Rdev -m net.vanderhart.test-runner -d test -d src -n foo.bar -n foo.baz
 ```

 ### Using Inclusions and Exclusions